Do Go On - 361 - The Hollywood Bandit

 The body of Scott Scurlock.

-Who was still alive and doing well.
+He was still alive and doing well.

-It's actually a beautiful body and full of life.
+It's actually a beautiful body.

-Because when you said body, it made it sound like he might be dead.
+made it sound like he might be dead.

 Yeah.

-Which after, like, 30 bullets is impossible.
+Which after like 30 bullets is impossible.

-This is sad, but he had taken his own life.
+He, he, uh, had taken his own life.

 That was the bullet that they first heard.

-Well, there's also 30 more.
+Well, there was also 30 more.

-But they're very keen to point out that we didn't kill him.
+So, but, um, but they're very keen to point out that we didn't kill him.

 We just shot his body.